 Vireo Health and Local 338 RWDSU/UFCW announce discount program for NY union members

-New York, NY – Vireo Health of New York (“Vireo”) and Local 338 RWDSU/UFCW announced the State’s first medical marijuana union discount program for more than 2.5 million union members and retirees throughout New York State.
+New York, NY – Vireo Health of New York (“Vireo”) and Local 338 RWDSU/UFCW announced the State’s first medical marijuana union discount program for more than 2.5 million union members and union retirees throughout New York State.

-Beginning Labor Day, Monday, September 3rd, union members and retirees living and working in New York will be eligible for $25 off their first purchase of medical marijuana products and a 10 percent discount on all future purchases at Vireo’s four dispensaries or through the Company’s free home delivery service.
+Beginning Labor Day, Monday, September 3rd, union members and union retirees living and working in New York will be eligible for $25 off their first purchase of medical marijuana products and a 10 percent discount on all future purchases at Vireo’s four dispensaries or through the Company’s free home delivery service.
 Union members will also be provided with educational information about medical marijuana and be invited to participate in tailored workshops.

 Vireo was the first medical marijuana company in the state to sign a Collective Bargaining Agreement and all the Company’s products are produced and dispensed by Local 338 members.